ISAITB/docs-itb-ta/source/sessionDashboard/index.rst

 to collapse all expanded rows.

 The diagram's header includes additional information on the test session, and specifically its **test suite**, **test case** and **session identifier**, the latter of which can be clicked to **copy it to the clipboard**.
-In addition, the diagram's header can be clicked to collapse or expand it, providing easier access to the controls linked to this test session, specifically:
+Furthermore, clicking elsewhere on the header of the diagram display will collapse (or expand) the diagram, which could be useful if you want to quickly view other information on the screen.

+Above the diagram display you are presented with additional buttons linked to the test session.
+The purpose of these are as follows:

 * **View log** opens up the test session log for display, displaying its contents similarly to when the :ref:`session is executing<execute_tests__step3__view_log>`.
 * **View organisation** takes you to view the :ref:`details of the organisation<community__manage_organisation>` linked to the test session.
 * **View system** takes you to view the :ref:`details of the system<manage_your_systems__edit>` this test session relates to.
 * **View conformance statement** takes you to the :ref:`conformance statement<manage_your_conformance_statements__view_a_conformance_statements_details>` for which this session was executed.

-In terms of provided controls within the diagram, a document icon is presented on steps that produced a report that can be clicked to review its details (see :ref:`view_your_test_history__test_steps__details`).
+In the case of an active test session you are also provided with a button to **refresh** its display.
+This allows you to track the progress of a specific test session without needing to make a full refresh of the displayed results.
+Clicking this button will refresh only the relevant test session and reflect changes on its diagram.
+Note that it is possible that upon refresh, the test session has in the meanwhile completed, in which case a relevant information popup will inform you accordingly.

+Clicking on the session row will once again collapse the display.
+Note that once one or more session details are expanded the table's header will display a **Collapse all** button that can be clicked to collapse all details.

 .. _session_dashboard__steps_details: